 Two great product companies, Ebay and Facebook, had very different approaches to ethical risks.
 When Marty worked at Ebay in its early days, he recalls the reputation system being one of the most important features to them.

 “The biggest group of people working at Ebay was the Trust and Safety Team at that time, because they knew that for their customers, trust was everything.”

 For Facebook, on the contrary, trust apparently was not everything.
 They didn’t approach their business with ethical risks in mind.
-And now, especially in the wake of the Cambridge Analytica situation, Facebook has been working passionately to mitigate these challenges.
+And now, especially in the wake of the PRISM and Cambridge Analytica revelations, Facebook has been working passionately to mitigate these challenges.

 While leaders are usually to blame for ethical issues, the product managers and designers are often the ones that realize these issues first.
 Leaders present goals to the team with little or no thought of ethical risks, and it’s when those goals play out that ethical issues arise.

 When they arise, it’s important that product managers handle them correctly and effectively.
 Rather than just bringing up the issue to the leaders, they should be coming to them with solutions.
 Product managers could explore various ways to mitigate ethical risks by measuring the impact on customers, and business analysts could examine the market landscape to identify and support the management of risks on behalf of the business.

 Marty defines the competent product manager as having four things:

 The first is a deep knowledge of the users and customers.
 This seems like a daunting task, but if a product manager just gets out of the office and talks to users and customers, they can easily acquire this deep knowledge.